AgriculturalModelExchangeInitiative/Workshop_AMEI_260821/install.md

     cd Pycrop2ml_ui
     python setup.py develop

-To run
+To run (from the repository where you would like to create your package or a repository that contains it)

+    [source] cd ..
     [source] jupyter lab

 Write in a python notebook cell

     from pycrop2ml_ui.model.MainMenu import main
     main()